 Automation, by the very definition, alleviates the manual activation and management of tasks.
-Marketing automation software allows you topre-schedule certain tasks, cutting down on the time and resources needed to plan, execute and monitor your marketing activities.
-This frees you up to address more strategic or immediate responsibilities and improves your overall efficiency.
+Your marketing automation system allows you to pre-schedule tasks, cutting down on time and resources needed to plan, execute and monitor marketing.

 More High-Quality Leads

-Using the lead intelligence, scoring and nurturing elements of marketing automation software allows you to feed the sales team with not only more leads, but with leads that are of a much higher quality in terms of sales readiness.
-The lead intelligence aspect is of particular importance as the sales team is armed with a deeper understanding of each lead prior to initial contact.
-This means they can tailor their opening call to the lead’s specific area of interest making for a far ‘warmer’ reception than a traditional cold-call.
+Using lead intelligence, scoring and nurturing elements, marketing automation software allows you to feed sales teams with more leads that are of a much higher quality and are sales ready.
+Lead intelligence is importance as sales teams get an understanding of each lead prior to contact.
+This helps them tailor opening calls to a lead’s specific are of interest.

 Comprehensive Views of Contacts